joseph-flinn/site/frontend/posts/retro-success-devops-reorg.md

 ## DevOps Team Reorg

 Platform Engineering is what I was working towards as the future of the DevOps team.
-I pitched the idea to my manager and there seemed to be agreeablenss that it was the viable future.
+I pitched the idea to my manager and there seemed to be agreeableness that it was the viable future.
 But in a weird turn of events, six months later, the name "Platform" was given to a development team during a reorg.
 This team had a completely independent mission from the standard practices of a Platform Engineering team.
 I found myself back in a situation where a term was used differently than